This time of of year can result in some serious guilt for step-parents and parents who share custody of children with an ex-spouse.

 Or is it something in between?

-It is a really difficult thing to manage - especially when a new baby comes into the picture.
+It is a really difficult thing to manage.

 When we had our daughter, my husband and I really struggled with how to move forward, especially when it came to holidays and celebrations.

 We don't want my stepchildren to feel like they are missing out when they are with their Mom, but also don't want our daughter to grow up feeling like her life is dictated by a week-on-week-off access schedule.